duluca/lemon-mart/README.md

 ## Building Lemon Mart

-- `npm run build:prod` to build a production optimized version of the app.
+- `npm run build:prod` is used to build a production-optimized version of the app.
 - `npm run docker:debug` to run tests and build a containerized version of the app.
-- `integration.Dockerfile` is a multi-stage Dockerfile that can be used to build and test the app in various CI environments in a consistent manner.
+- `integration.Dockerfile` is a multi-stage Dockerfile that can be used to consistently build and test the app in various CI environments.
 The optimized image generated in the last step can then be deployed to any Docker host, including AWS, Heroku, Vercel, and Azure.

 ### Authentication